jdillard/sphinx-visualized/docs/source/getting-started.rst

 Usage
 -----

-After building the docs, open one of the following in the browser:
+After building the docs, open the following pages in the browser:

 - ``/_static/link-graph.html``
 - ``/_static/toctree-graph.html``

+.. note:: You can see generated examples of each page in :doc:`example/index`.